hizenzen/HSReconnect/README.md

 # HDT-Reconnector

 !!!
-This plugin is no longer officially supported by Hearthstone Deck tracker !!!
+This plugin is no longer officially supported by Hearthstone Deck tracker AND Blizzard !!!

 Created by https://github.com/haoruan, modified by me